Controlling Mosquitos In An Arid Desert

 Mosquitos need stagnant water to breed and reproduce.
 So, of course they thrive most and become out of control where there's plenty of water for them.
 And while Eddy County in Southeast New Mexico doesn't have as much water as most places, it often seems to have just as many mosquitos as a tropical rain forest.

 And while most towns in Eddy county like Carlsbad, Artesia, and Loving do provide chemical vector control, it's simply not enough to keep the mosquito population in control.

 So if mosquitos thrive where there's water and we live in a desert that doesn't have much, why do we have so many of these blood feeding flying insects?

 Actually, if you think about it, we do have quite a bit of water that surrounds and goes through our cities.
-Of course, we have the Pecos River.
+Of course, we have the Lake Carlsbad Recreation Area on the Pecos River.
 And don't forget Black River.
-However, we also have Brantley Lake, Lake Avalon, the Carlsbad Canal System, and several other areas that have water at certain times of the year like Seven Rivers and Rocky Arroyo.
+However, we also have Brantley Lake State Park, Lake Avalon, the Carlsbad irrigation district Canal System, and several other areas that have water at certain times of the year like Seven Rivers and Rocky Arroyo.
 These alone would be enough to sustain a large mosquito population.
 However, there are even more sources.

 Mosquito Breeding Grounds

 While most cities in Eddy County have a diversity of industry, they all also depend on agriculture as industry as well.
 And where you have agriculture, you have irrigation and... you'll have Mosquitos.